 To create a new glossary:

-Set the languages of your new glossary (you can add other languages at any time).
+Set the languages of the glossary (you can add other languages at any time).

-You can add a description about the glossary in Notes about this glossary, for example some notes about the event, organizer, etc.
+Add an optional description of the glossary in Notes, for example some notes about the event, organizer, etc.

 Your new glossary has been created.
 Its name will appear in the top part of the main window.
-This indicates that the glossary is open and ready to be populated.
+This indicates that the glossary is open and ready to be edited.